 Because both neurofibromatosis and cancer entail DNA mutations, the research of the former may provide crucial information about the latter.
 You can find out more about National Neurofibromatosis Month and how to get involved by visiting the Children's Tumor Foundation.

 World Ovarian Cancer Day has been celebrated every year on May 8 since 2013, when patient organizations around the world united for the first time to raise awareness about ovarian cancer and educate their communities on the symptoms of this disease.

-The regular use of talcum powder has also been correlated with a higher risk of ovarian cancer, since talc deposits usually occur near asbestos in the earth and contamination is thereby inevitable.
-Particles of asbestos-tainted talcum powder may reach the ovaries with frequent use, where severe inflammation will gradually develop.
+The regular use of talcum powder has also been correlated with a higher risk of ovarian cancer since talc deposits usually occur near asbestos in the earth and contamination is thereby inevitable.
+Particles of asbestos-contaminated talcum powder may reach the ovaries with frequent use, where severe inflammation will gradually develop.
 However, the link between ovarian cancer and asbestos exposure has not been confirmed yet.

 Trusted Source: World Ovarian Cancer Coalition

 The second Monday in May is National Women's Check-Up Day, during which the U.S. Department of Health and Human Services Office on Women's Health encourages women, regardless of their age, to undergo regular check-ups.
 The program also emphasizes the importance of screenings, which are essential for the timely detection of serious health conditions and diseases, including cervical cancer screenings.

 Peripheral neuropathy refers to damage to the peripheral nervous system, which is typically accompanied by symptoms such as numbness or tingling in hands and feet, muscle weakness and changes in the function of various organs.
 One of the causes of peripheral neuropathy is cancer.
 When a tumor develops near a peripheral nerve, it is very likely to produce damage.
 Finally, radiation therapy can also lead to this condition.
 In this case, the symptoms will ensue within several years.